A Day of Remembrance | National Fallen Firefighters Day 2023

 Did you know that over a million fires happen every year?
 What would we do without firefighters here to protect our communities and the people within them?
 These brave men and women put their lives on the line every time they answer the call to extinguish a fire.
 Unfortunately, some of these heroes make the ultimate sacrifice while trying to keep others safe.
 Roughly 50-100+ firefighters lose their lives every year in the United States alone.

-On the first Sunday of every October, these fallen first responders are honored in America on National Fallen Firefighters Day.
+On May 7, 2023, these fallen first responders are honored in America on National Fallen Firefighters Day.
 It is a tradition for uniformed firefighters, the families of the fallen, and thousands of others to gather in front of the National Fallen Firefighters Memorial on this day.
 In solemn remembrance of America’s bravest, a ceremony takes place that includes the giving of American flags that have flown over the Nation’s Capitol to the families.
 At the end of the ceremony, a plaque is dedicated to those who died in the previous year and the years before.

 This service is always broadcasted live.
 However, those who cannot attend may still want to participate in this important day of remembrance in other ways.
 Here are some ideas that can be done locally or at home:

 1. Lower your flag to half staff on May 7, 2023